Board of Social Work

 1. When must I take the licensing exam?

 Effective January 7, 2010, exam candidates must take the exam within 2 years of the date of initial board approval.
 If the candidate has not passed the exam by the end of the 2-year period, the applicant must reapply according to the requirements of the regulations in effect at that time.
+If the candidate does not pass the exam by the end of the second 2-year period, the applicant must register for supervision and complete one additional year as a supervisee before approval to re-take the exam for the third 2-year period can be considered.

 2. If I’ve taken the required exam in another state how do I have this information transferred to Virginia?